skipbaki/Sales-Dashboard/README.md

 - Modify `schema.sql` to change the database structure
 - Update `queries.py` to add new analytical queries
 - Customize `dashboard.py` to create different visualizations
-- Extend `streamlit.py` to add new interactive elements

 ---